 Neck pain can be so mild that it is merely annoying and distracting.
 Or it can be so severe that it is unbearable and incapacitating.
 Most instances of neck pain (and stiffness) are minor and commonly caused by something you did.
 That is, if you keep your head in an awkward position for too long the joints in your neck can “lock” and the neck muscles can become painfully fatigued.

 The price you pay for carelessness in how you position your head and neck (say, while working, watching TV, using a computer, reading a book, or talking on the phone with the receiver held against your shoulder and under your chin), is a pain in the neck.
 You may be one of the many unfortunates who, after a long and tiring day, has “harmlessly” fallen asleep in a chair or in bed with your head propped up, only to awake with a stiff and painful neck.
 Fortunately, most minor, posture-induced neck pain episodes clear up on their own after rest and efforts not to repeat the offending stresses on the neck.

 But neck pain that just won’t go away after a day or so is a more serious matter.
 Neck pain that lasts for many days or keeps coming back is a signal that something isn’t right.
 Disease, an injury (such as whiplash in an auto accident), a congenital malformation, or progressive degeneration that can come with age may be responsible for the more significant pain you experience.
-An expert must determine the underlying causes of such neck pain.
+A professional must determine the underlying causes of such neck pain.
 Examination, diagnosis and treatment by a doctor of chiropractic can relieve your mind and may quickly relieve your pain.